First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: I felt that.

-RILEY: What about this?.
-It's a residual effect from the link.
+RILEY: It's a residual effect from the link.

 CHAKOTAY: How long will it last?